CCI-Tools/cate-desktop/README.md

 * [electron-devtools-installer](https://github.com/MarshallOfSound/electron-devtools-installer) is and
   easy way to install Chrome's DevTool extensions into Electron.
 * [Oboe.js](http://oboejs.com/) for loading JSON using streaming.
+* [proj4js](http://proj4js.org/) to transform coordinates from one coordinate system to another.

 ## Development Tools and Libraries in use